 A premium Itinerary on The Great Taste Trail

 Day 1 – Start your cycle tour with an easy stretch from central Nelson to Mapua via Rabbit Island.
 If today is a Saturday, browse the Nelson market for art, jewellery and clothing before you start your bike ride.
 Along the way to Mapua you’ll find cafes, a brewery and a winery close to the trail for sustenance.
-There are other possible places to explore including the Nelson Collectable Car Museum.
+There are other possible places to explore including the Nelson Classic Car Museum.
 Stop by the long sandy beach of Rabbit Island and go for a swim before catching the ferry to Mapua.

 When you arrive at Mapua wharf you will instantly see many eateries and shops that make this a popular destination with locals and visitors alike.
 Your accommodation is a short distance from here.

 Optional extra day – Make the most of the beautiful village of Mapua and stay an extra night.
 Cycle to and from your accommodation in Mapua and explore the hidden gems of the Moutere.
 If you want to sample some of the best flavours of the region, then this is a must do.
 A 35 km circuit offers unique coffee stops, fine food, boutique award-wining wineries (including the most scenic winery in the Nelson region), craft beers (The Moutere Inn, NZ’s oldest pub) and studios of acclaimed artists.